pomdtr/sunbeam/docs/developer-guide.md

 # Developer Guide

 Sunbeam extensions can be written in any language.
-They are executed as standalone processes, and communicate with the sunbeam core using json payloads.
-However, some languages are better suited than others for writing sunbeam extensions.
+They are executed as standalone processes, and communicate with the sunbeam using json payloads.

-- Bash: sunbeam provides helpers to write bash extensions.
+However, some languages are better suited than others for writing sunbeam extensions:

+- shell: Shell scripts are a good choice for writing simple sunbeam extensions.
+They are easy to write, and can be executed directly by sunbeam.
     - `sunbeam query` allows you to create/transfor json payloads (it's a go port of [jq](https://stedolan.github.io/jq/))
     - `sunbeam fetch` allows you to perform http requests (with an api similar to [curl](https://curl.se/))
-- Deno: Deno is a secure runtime for javascript/typescript.
+- deno: Deno is a secure runtime for javascript/typescript.
 It's a good choice for writing complex sunbeam extensions, since importing external dependencies can be done using a url.

-## Example Extensions

-Take a look at the extension available in the [extension registry](https://github.com/topics/sunbeam-extension) to get a better idea of what a sunbeam extension looks like.

-## Sunbeam Extensions
+## Anatomy of an extension

 A sunbeam extension is a directory containing a `sunbeam-extension` file.